Gamesright

 • Right to erasure and restriction of processing: In accordance with the statutory provisions, you have the right to request that data concerning you be deleted immediately or, alternatively, to request that the processing of the data be restricted in accordance with the statutory provisions.

-• Right to data portability: You have the right to receive the data concerning you that you have made available to us in a structured, common and machine-readable format in accordance with the legal requirements or to request that it be transmitted to another responsible party.
+• Right to data portability: You have the right to receive the data concerning you that you have provided to us in a structured, common and machine-readable format in accordance with the legal requirements or to request that it be transmitted to another controller.

 Definitions

-This section provides you with an overview of the terms used in this privacy policy.
+This section provides an overview of the terms used in this privacy policy.
 Many of the terms are taken from the law and are defined primarily in Art.
 4 GDPR.
 The legal definitions are binding.
-The following explanations, however, are intended primarily to aid understanding.
+The following explanations, however, are primarily intended to facilitate understanding.
 The terms are sorted alphabetically.

-• Affiliate Tracking: As part of affiliate tracking, links that the linked websites use to refer users to websites with product or other offers are logged.
-The operators of the respective linked websites can receive a commission if users follow these so-called affiliate links and then take advantage of the offers (e.g. buy goods or use services).
-To do this, it is necessary for the providers to be able to track whether users who are interested in certain offers then take advantage of them at the instigation of the affiliate links.
-Therefore, in order for affiliate links to function, they must be supplemented with certain values that become part of the link or are stored elsewhere, e.g. in a cookie.
-The values include in particular the source website (referrer), the time, an online identifier of the operator of the website on which the affiliate link was located, an online identifier of the respective offer, an online identifier of the user as well as tracking-specific values, such as advertising material ID, partner ID and categorizations.
+• Affiliate Tracking: As part of affiliate tracking, links that link websites to websites with product or other offers are logged.
+The operators of the respective linking websites can receive a commission if users follow these so-called affiliate links and subsequently take advantage of the offers (e.g., purchase goods or use services).
+To do this, it is necessary for the providers to be able to track whether users who are interested in certain offers subsequently take advantage of them as a result of the affiliate links.
+Therefore, for affiliate links to function properly, they must be supplemented with certain values that become part of the link or are stored elsewhere, e.g., in a cookie.
+These values include, in particular, the source website (referrer), the time, an online identifier of the operator of the website on which the affiliate link was located, an online identifier of the respective offer, an online identifier of the user, as well as tracking-specific values, such as advertising material ID, partner ID, and categorizations.

-• Conversion measurement: Conversion measurement (also known as "visit action evaluation") is a process that can be used to determine the effectiveness of marketing measures.
-This usually involves storing a cookie on the user's device within the websites on which the marketing measures take place and then retrieving it on the target website.
-For example, this allows us to see whether the ads we have placed on other websites were successful.
+• Conversion measurement: Conversion measurement (also known as "visit action analysis") is a method used to determine the effectiveness of marketing measures.
+This typically involves storing a cookie on users' devices within the websites where the marketing measures are carried out and then retrieving it on the target website.
+For example, this allows us to understand whether the ads we place on other websites were successful.

 • Personal data: “Personal data” means any information relating to an identified or identifiable natural person (hereinafter referred to as “data subject”); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier (e.g. a cookie) or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-• Profiles with user-related information: The processing of "profiles with user-related information", or "profiles" for short, includes any type of automated processing of personal data consisting of the use of this personal data to analyze, evaluate or predict certain personal aspects relating to a natural person (depending on the type of profiling, this may include different information relating to demographics, behavior and interests, such as interaction with websites and their content, etc.) (e.g. interests in certain content or products, click behavior on a website or location).
+• Profiles with user-related information: The processing of "profiles with user-related information", or "profiles" for short, includes any type of automated processing of personal data consisting of the use of this personal data to analyze, evaluate, or predict certain personal aspects relating to a natural person (depending on the type of profiling, this may include different information relating to demographics, behavior, and interests, such as interaction with websites and their content, etc.).
 Cookies and web beacons are often used for profiling purposes.

-• Reach measurement: Reach measurement (also known as web analytics) is used to evaluate the flow of visitors to an online offering and can include the behavior or interests of visitors in certain information, such as the content of websites.
-With the help of reach analysis, website owners can, for example, recognize at what time visitors visit their website and what content they are interested in.
-This enables them, for example, to better adapt the content of the website to the needs of their visitors.
-Pseudonymous cookies and web beacons are often used for the purposes of reach analysis in order to recognize returning visitors and thus obtain more precise analyses of the use of an online offering.
+• Reach measurement: Reach measurement (also known as web analytics) is used to evaluate visitor traffic to an online offering and can include visitor behavior or interests in specific information, such as website content.
+With the help of reach analysis, website owners can, for example, identify when visitors visit their website and what content they are interested in.
+This allows them to, for example, better tailor website content to the needs of their visitors.
+For reach analysis purposes, pseudonymous cookies and web beacons are often used to recognize returning visitors and thus obtain more precise analyses of the use of an online offering.

-• Remarketing: “Remarketing” or “retargeting” is when, for example, for advertising purposes, it is noted which products a user was interested in on a website in order to remind the user of these products on other websites, e.g. in advertisements.
+• Remarketing: “Remarketing” or “retargeting” is the term used when, for example, for advertising purposes, it is noted which products a user was interested in on a website in order to remind the user of these products on other websites, e.g. in advertisements.

-• Tracking: “Tracking” is when the behavior of users can be tracked across multiple online offerings.
-As a rule, behavior and interest information relating to the online offerings used is stored in cookies or on servers of the tracking technology providers (so-called profiling).
-This information can then be used, for example, to show users advertisements that are likely to correspond to their interests.
+• Tracking: "Tracking" occurs when user behavior can be tracked across multiple online offerings.
+Typically, behavioral and interest information related to the online offerings used is stored in cookies or on the servers of the tracking technology providers (so-called profiling).
+This information can then be used, for example, to display advertisements to users that are likely to correspond to their interests.

-• Processing: “Processing” is any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means.
-The term is broad and covers practically every handling of data, be it collection, evaluation, storage, transmission or deletion.
+• Processing: "Processing" is any operation or set of operations performed on personal data or on sets of personal data, whether or not by automated means.
+The term is broad and encompasses virtually any handling of data, whether it involves collecting, analyzing, storing, transmitting, or deleting.

 Imprint